openvinotoolkit/openvino/docs/OV_Runtime_UG/deployment/conditional_compilation_deployment.md

         cmake --build . --target sea_itt_lib

-- Run the target application under the ITT collector for code usage analysis for each models
+- Run the target application under the ITT collector for code usage analysis of each model

     .. code-block:: sh